-- (i) Script language can be switched between JSON, XML or text (see Fig. 33) - Activate the event with the Active button.
+- (i) Script language can be switched between JSON, XML or text (see Fig. 34) - Activate the event with the Active button.
 An active event is indicated by a blue wave icon in the Northbound Configuration overview.
 For inactive events, the wave icon is gray and crossed out. - 4.
 Save.

-Fig. 34: Change script language
+Fig. 35: Changing the script language